Table of contents

 African Ancestry Reviews

-The company has been widely publicized through several celebrities with African ancestry (Oprah Winfrey, Morgan Freeman, Spike Lee, Maya Angelou, etc).
+The company has been widely publicized through several celebrities (Oprah Winfrey, Morgan Freeman, Spike Lee, Maya Angelou, etc).
 Some reviews on their website can be found here.

 - See what people are saying on Reddit.

 - See what people are saying on Twitter.

 - Reviews on top100dnatests.com (8.9/10)

 - Provides deep ancestry information for both maternal and paternal lineages when finding your roots

 - Offers information about the present day country and the ethnic tribe of origin in Africa